 How did you get to where you are today?

 One step at a time!
 We started with just one restaurant in 2016, and built our reputation with chefs and consumers.
 In 2017, we became part of a nationwide distribution network, in 2018 we launched in our first market outside the US, and in 2019 we released our new, best-ever recipe and entered our first grocery stores.
+In 2020, we debuted our second product: Impossible Sausage Made from Plants.
 Read more about our journey here.

 What do you look for in employees?